jzeni/stlgc-challenge/README.md

 For the real time metrics collections use case, it could be preferred availability over consistency (trade-off).

 Redarding the producer-consumer microservice, similar recommendations are made.
-Faul-tolerance can be provided by redudancy and replication across nodes and AZs.
+Fault-tolerance can be provided by redudancy and replication across nodes and AZs.

 ## Monitoring